sim2kid/Algorithms-FA21-Classwork/README.md

 Throughout the last few weeks, we worked on individual projects to help strengthen parts of our skillsets.

 In this project, I decided to tackle a framework for setting a Unity Game window as your desktop background on Windows 8-11.
-I've done this successfully and all of the code is up on it's own resposioty [located here](https://github.com/sim2kid/DesktopAquarium)
+I've done this successfully and all of the code is up on it's own resposioty called [Desktop Aquarium](https://github.com/sim2kid/DesktopAquarium)